yyshastri/InnerSource-Patterns/README.md

 ![Example](img/Round3-example.png)

+We very much appreciate your continued support in this study, which has taken considerably more time.
+We hope, however, that you can see the value of the outcome thus far, and the potential value the final results may have for the InnerSource Commons community.

 It would be great if you could submit your input by May 13, 2023 (about 2 weeks from now).
+Please submit your input to yshastri [at ucc dot ie] and k.stol [at ucc dot ie].